gradle/gradle/design-docs/jdk9-support.md

 ## Story: Generate an API jar based on the API specification

-- All JVM libraries should produce an API and an implementation jar.
+- All JVM libraries should produce an API jar and a runtime jar.
 - Build a jar containing those packages from compiled classes for each variant of the library.
 - Not used yet by consumers, this story is simply to produce the API artifact.